dchoward9/POR/Docs/fellow_developer_guide.md

 - **Your Directive for XML Files:** **Do not attempt to write or edit Fluent code for these types.** When asked to modify one, your task is to analyze the provided `.xml` file and provide clear, step-by-step instructions for a human to perform the change in the ServiceNow UI (e.g., in Flow Designer or Form Layout).
 After the human makes the change, they will run `Sync` to update the XML file in the repository.

 - **Security Inheritance on Task-Extended Tables:** Both the `Requests` and `Tasks` tables extend the base `task` table.
 To properly secure this application, a **Deny-Unless ACL** has been implemented on both tables.
 This rule acts as a gatekeeper, denying access to everyone *unless* they meet specific criteria for this application (e.g., being the requester or having a `POR` role).
 If you are debugging access issues, always check this Deny-Unless rule first, as it is the primary control overriding default platform behavior.

+---

+---
+## Key Integration Patterns

+### Client-Side Integrations via GlideAjax

+When real-time data from an external source is needed directly on a form, the standard pattern is to use a combination of a Client Script and a client-callable Script Include.

+-   **Purpose:** To provide immediate feedback to a user on a form based on their input, without requiring them to save the record.
+-   **Workflow:**
+    1. An `onChange` **Client Script** triggers when a user modifies a specific field.
+    2. The Client Script makes an asynchronous call to the server using `GlideAjax`.
+    3. The `GlideAjax` call invokes a specific function within a client-callable **Script Include**.
+    4. The Script Include contains the server-side logic, such as making a REST API call to an external endpoint.
+    5. The Script Include processes the response and returns a result (typically a JSON string) back to the Client Script.
+    6. The Client Script then uses the returned data to update the form, for example, by displaying a field message.
+-   **Project Example:** The **University Verification** feature is the canonical example of this pattern.
+    -   **Client Script:** `Get University Info`
+    -   **Script Include:** `UniversityDataUtil`

+## Coding Standards and Patterns

+To ensure consistency and maintainability, this project adheres to specific coding patterns.

+### Business Rules

+For business rules that contain complex or multi-step logic, the preferred pattern is to encapsulate distinct actions within their own helper functions inside the main business rule function.
+This improves readability and makes the code easier to debug and maintain.

+A primary example of this pattern is the **`Request Update after Stage Change`** business rule on the `Requests` table.
+Instead of a single, long script, its logic is organized into a main `stageManager()` function which, in turn, calls a more specific `addRejectionComment()` function when needed.
+Developers should use this rule as a template for structuring new business rules with similar complexity.